 Unsecured cards offer some added benefits versus secured cards:

 - The lack of a security deposit requirement makes unsecured cards an attractive option for those who can’t afford an expensive deposit.

 - Unsecured cards remove the safety net a secured card provides, allowing cardholders to demonstrate their financial responsibility by paying their bills on time.

 - With responsible credit use, cardholders may receive a credit limit increase from some issuers in as little as six months.

 - A variable APR means you may receive a lower interest rate once your credit score improves.

 There are plenty of quality unsecured credit cards for people with bad credit.
 Cards, like the Indigo® Platinum Mastercard® or the Milestone® Gold Mastercard®, provide the perfect jumping-off point for credit repair.
-Both cards offer a competitive APR, regular reporting to tr credit bureaus (Equifax, Experian, and TransUnion), and the full selection of Mastercard security protections, including:
+Both cards offer a competitive APR, regular reporting to the three major credit bureaus (Equifax, Experian, and TransUnion), and the full selection of Mastercard security protections, including:

 - Identity theft resolution services

 - Price protection